lter/lterpalettefinder/README.md

     palette and returns the palette(s) that we have already created that meet those criteria
--   `palette_extract()` allows you to extract hexadecimal codes from a picture of your choosing (only PNG format is currently supported)
+-   `palette_extract()` allows you to extract hexadecimal codes from a picture of your choosing (only PNG, TIFF, and JPEG formats are currently supported)
 -   `palette_demo()` allows you to quickly evaluate the colors returned by `palette_extract()` and export the demo plot if desired